roharc/step-ca-cert-manager/README.md

 # How To: setup step CA and integrate into kubernetes with cert-manager

+> :exclamation: This is a How-To for demo purpose only.
+It summarizes the basic steps to set up an acme provider with step-ca and integrate this into kubernetes with cert-manager.

 ## 1. Setup CA and ACME provider with step CA

 #### Download and install packages